shaliha29/Retail.Shaliha29/README.md

 # Retail.Shaliha29
-A mini project on RETAIL SALES CUSTOMER SATISFACTION ANALYSIS done in MS excel and Powerbi This project analyzes retail sales performance and customer satisfaction metrics using Microsoft Excel for data cleaning and preparation, and Power BI for interactive dashboard visualizations.
+**A mini project on RETAIL SALES CUSTOMER SATISFACTION ANALYSIS done in MS excel and Powerbi**<br>
+This project analyzes retail sales performance and customer satisfaction metrics using **Microsoft Excel** for data cleaning and preparation, and**PowerBI**for interactive dashboard visualizations.<br>
-Objectives are
+Objectives are<br>
-        *Understand sales performance across different regions, product categories, and time periods.
+        - *Understand sales performance across different regions, product categories, and time periods.
-        *Analyze customer satisfaction ratings and identify areas of improvement.
+        - *Analyze customer satisfaction ratings and identify areas of improvement.
-        *Provide an interactive dashboard for ongoing monitoring and decision support.
+        - *Provide an interactive dashboard for ongoing monitoring and decision support.<br>
 Project components
         Excel File
         File Name: MINIPROJECT.xlsx